National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/extraction/README.md

   table is “visit”; each row represents one distinct visit/encounter the patient had with the health system..

+## Session’s Expectations

+1. Try to follow along, but not everyone can finish at the speed of the lecture.
+2. If you have questions, please ask them in the chat.
+3. For questions that are generalizable to the group, the instructors will elevate it and I’ll address it directly.
+4. When I’m done today, we’ll answer your questions as long as we have time.
+5. Finish on your own time after today’s session.
+6. Come to office hours for remaining obstacles or more detailed questions.

 ## Start a “Code Workbook” in the Foundry Enclave

+Assignment at the end of week 2:

+1. Log in to the Enclave, with MFA.
-1. In our class’s [L0
+2. In our class’s [L0
     workspace](https://unite.nih.gov/workspace/compass/view/ri.compass.main.folder.86a7020f-db30-4fd1-b735-bbaf53512365),
     open to the “Users/” directory and create your personal folder.
 I like [kebab
     case](https://www.freecodecamp.org/news/snake-case-vs-camel-case-vs-pascal-case-vs-kebab-case-whats-the-difference/#kebab-case)
     for directory & file names (eg, “will-beasley”, “jerrod-anzalone”, “james-cheng”).
-2. Create a new “Code Workbook”.
+3. Create a new “Code Workbook”.
-3. Once the workbook opens, rename it to “manipulation-1”.
+4. Once the workbook opens, rename it to “manipulation-1”.
 (Rename it once it’s open, so some behdin-the-scenes files are approrpiately adjusted.)
-4. Change the environment.
+5. Change the environment.
     1. In the top center of the screen, click the lightning bolt near “Enviroment (default-r-3.5)”
     2. Click “Configure Environment”
     3. In the left-hand Profiles panel, click “r4-high-driver-memory”
     4. Click the blue “Update Environment” button and wait a few minutes.
-5. It will take the servers a few minutes to create environments for all of us.
+6. It will take the servers a few minutes to create environments for all of us.
 So let’s talk concepts next.

 **Resources**